Sponsor Liability FAQs What is a sponsor?

 Are sponsors responsible for benefits used by the immigrant’s U.S. citizen children?

 An affidavit of support is a contract signed by sponsors to show that the immigrant they are sponsoring is not likely to become a “public charge.”
 The contract explains that a sponsor’s income can be counted as income available to the immigrant if the immigrant seeks certain government services.
-Through the affidavit of support, a sponsor also agrees to repay the government if the sponsored immigrant uses certain benefits, although in practice the government rarely has pursued reimbursement.

 How long is a sponsor obligated to provide support to an immigrant?